 The balloons can use the winds from the valley to move in several directions, which is otherwise not normally possible in a balloon without a rudder or steering wheel, and together with the beautiful views, it makes ballooning an obvious choice in Cappadocia.

 We had two balloon skippers, one of whom had been our guide the day before.
 He was simply the calm himself and told of their rather extensive requirements for the balloons and skippers, who often fly 200 days a year, so they are very professional.
 They cancel by wind, which we tried for a few days before succeeding, so set aside time to visit the area if you want to be sure to get up in a balloon.

 Ihlara Valley: The gorge you must visit

-Outside Göreme, a long country road starts, which has connected Cappadocia with Damascus and Jerusalem.
-It should be called the "volcanic road", because it leads past a string of extinct volcanoes, and leads to the Ihlara Valley.
+Outside Göreme, a long country road starts, which since the dawn of time has connected Cappadocia with Damascus and Jerusalem.
+It should be called the 'volcanic road', because it leads past a string of extinct volcanoes, and also leads to the Ihlara Valley.

 The gorge cuts down through the dry soil, and here you can hike down to the bottom and follow the river through the gorge.
-Here in the Ihlara Valley, lots of remains from the earliest people in the area have been found, and it also looks like a landscape taken directly from "Ice Age" or another movie.
+Here in the Ihlara Valley, lots of remains from the earliest people in the area have been found, and it also looks like a landscape taken directly from the movie "Ice Age".
 The red rocks stand demonstratively up in the air, proud and upright, watching over the valley below them.

 There is, of course, a sea of small rock churches - 105 of these - and you can visit some of them on the hike.